runtimeverification/proof-checker/docs/proof-language.md

 ### Memory manipulation:

+Let `LOCAL_MEM` be an usize constant.
+Memory starting at the `LOCAL_MEM` index is called 'local memory'.
+This fragment of memory will represent the additional assumptions used in the given subproof, where we can load them as `Proved`'s.
+Memory capped by `LOCAL_MEM` is called global memory.

+Assume <i:u8>
+:   Consumes `i` `Pattern` entries from the top of the stack and adds them to local memory as `Proved`'s
+    with `instantiate = false` (see [^instantiate_false]).

 `Save`
-:   Store the top element of the stack by appending it to the memory array.
+:   Store the top element of the stack by appending it to global memory.

 `Load <i:u8>`
 :   Push the `Term` at index $i$ in memory to the top of the stack.

+[^instantiate_false]: The reason is that `Assume` called on `phi0` (unlike `Save`) declares that we assume we have a proof of some fixed formula *phi0*.
+Derived rules are meant to be applied with `Apply`, so the instantiations for assumptions are given immediately when applying the given proof rule.

 ### Journal manipulation.

 `Publish`
-:   * During the `gamma` phase, consume a pattern from the stack and push it to the list of axioms.
+:   * During the `gamma` phase, consume a pattern from the stack and push it to the list of axioms with the assumptions given from local memory,
+        and empties local memory.
-    * During the `claim` phase consume a pattern from the stack and push it to the stack of claims.
+    * During the `claim` phase consume a pattern from the stack and push it to the stack of claims with the assumptions given from local memory, and empties local memory.
-    * During the `proof` phase consume a proof from the stack and a claim from the queue of claims and assert that they are equal.
+    * During the `proof` phase consume a proof from the stack with the assumptions from local memory, and a claim from the queue of claims, assert that they are equal.
+      If they are, remove the top claim and empty local memory.

-    Note that since the claims form a stack, they must be proved in the reverse order they were declared in[^claims-stack-vs-queue].
+    Note that since the claims form a stack, they must be proved in the reverse order they were declared in [^claims-stack-vs-queue].

 [^claims-stack-vs-queue]: This is convenient for the current implementation, but we may want to revist it later.